Skip to content

 parametersRequest parameters.

 inWhere to put the parameters when calling the URL.
-Can be query, path or header
+Can be query, path, header or body

 requiredWhether the parameter is required or not.